Testing code#

 assert_frame_equal(expected_output, actual_output)

-Using minimal and general data in the test has made it clearer what is being tested.
-In this case our function is very generic, so our test doesn’t need to know the names of real columns in our data or even have similar values in the data.
+Using minimal and general data in the test has made it clearer what is being tested, and also avoids any unnecessary disclosure.
+In this case, the function is very generic, so the test doesn’t need to know the names of real columns in our data or even have similar values in the data.
 The test data are focussed on testing specific, realistic cases.
 This makes it easy to see that this function works correctly with positive, negative and zero values.

-Note that the way we write our test affects how the function is implemented.
+Note that the way you write your test affects how the function is implemented.

 Using minimal, generalised data encourages you to follow good practices when designing your function.